-Kyntheum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Kyntheum Uses, Dosage, Side Effects and more

 Kyntheum has been used in trials studying the treatment of Asthma, Psoriasis, Crohn's Disease, Psoriatic Arthritis, and Rheumatoid Arthritis.
 Kyntheum was FDA approved in February, 2017 as Siliq for the treatment of moderate-to-severe plaque psoriasis.